Expand description

 - The duration (in seconds) to wait for response from the network layer before timing out.

-- The time it takes for the task to sleep before it can recheck if an output has been placed in the repsonse buffer;
+- The time it takes for the task to sleep before it can recheck if an output has been placed in the response buffer.

 Type Aliases§

-- Type that contains the result of querying the network layer.
+- Type that represents the result for network operations.